maarten-pennings/WordClock/README.md

 which causes the NeoPixel display to retain state).
 But the firmware will immediately switch off the display.

 After power up, the WordClock first gives the user the option to enter configuration mode.
-Entering configuration mode is achieved by pressing the button at the back while the signaling LED at the back is blinking.
+Entering configuration mode is achieved by pressing the button at the back while the status LED at the back is blinking rapidly.
-If the button is not pressed during the blinking (which takes about one second), the WordClock app starts.
+If the button is not pressed during the rapid blinking (which takes about one second), the WordClock app starts.
 We will describe that first.
 Configuration mode is described [below](#configuration).

-The WordClock app starts with the signaling LED steadily on.
+The WordClock app starts with the status LED steadily on.
 This indicates the WordClock has no WiFi connection (yet).
 The first step of the WordClock app is a NeoPixel test: all red LEDs are turned on one-by-one, then all green LEDs and finally all blue LEDs.

 After the NeoPixel test finishes, the display blanks.
 The display stays blank until time is known.
 For this, the WordClock needs to connect to WiFi.
-Once that is successful, the signaling LED switches off (normal state).
+Once that is successful, the status LED switches off (normal state).
 Next step is to sync with NTP services.
 If that is successful, WordClock knows time, and shows that on the display.

-If later, the WiFi connection is lost, the signaling LED switches on again (until the next WiFi connect).
+If later, the WiFi connection is lost, the status LED switches on again (until the next WiFi connect).
 When there is no WiFi, there is no NTP sync.
 But if time has been synced once, the internal processor keeps track of time itself (with a drift of ±1s per day).
 NTP syncs occur once per hour (if WiFi is connected).